rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## MacOS 14 Sonoma

-There is due to new features in SwiftUI and Swift one build only for macOS 14 Sonoma.
+There is due to new features in SwiftUI and Swift a build only for macOS 14 Sonoma.
+The macOS Sonoma version of RsyncUI is only avaiable as direct download from GitHub.
+There is also a version supporting macOS Monterey and later.
+This version is available from Homebrew and direct download from GitHub.

 ## MacOS 13 Ventura and later